 Get your grant funds:

-The funds will be deposited in your UAConnect account two weeks before you go abroad.
+The funds will be deposited in your UAConnect account at the start of the term you go abroad.

 Share your Experience:

 Submit your blog post and photos, photo journal, or video while you are abroad.
 Visit Study Abroad Grant Documentation for more info.

 With faculty-led programs, this is automatic.
 One less step for you -- hooray!

 *Important UAConnect tips:

 - If you owe the university money, they will use your grant funds to cover those costs.
 So pay those parking tickets and any other outstanding fees before the start of your grant period!